-Procedures aim to ensure that the bully realises that their actions are both wrong and are wholly unacceptable within the academy community.
-A process of counselling and conciliation may be adopted in the first instance.
-The bullying behaviour must cease.
+This procedure aims to ensure that the bully realises that their actions are both wrong and are wholly unacceptable within the Academy community.
+A process of counselling and conciliation may be adopted in the first instance, this involves working with both the victim and the supposed bully to find a solution.
 If the action taken does not remedy the situation, then further action will be taken according to the severity of the offence.

-Possible actions include the whole range of sanctions, which are available to the academy.
-Incidents of bullying will be monitored on a regular basis by pastoral / teaching staff.
-All incidents of bullying, with intervention taken, must be recorded formally and accurately in the relevant Sims area.
+Possible actions include the whole range of sanctions, which are available to the Academy.
+Incidents of bullying will be monitored by pastoral/teaching staff.
+All incidents of bullying, with intervention taken, email communication and logs of phone calls and meetings should be recorded on SIMs.